 The legal services market in mainland China has grown rapidly to cater to the needs of both expanding Chinese businesses and the international clients that are flocking in from all over the world.
 Although plenty of major US and UK law firms are setting up offices, foreign lawyers are still prohibited from advising on PRC law and cannot appear in Chinese courts.
 This means that their role is to advise on law in other jurisdictions, often working with Chinese companies that are investing in, expanding into or working with other countries.
 China's strength in manufacturing means that expertise in international intellectual property and competition law is key, and there are also more and more corporate and finance deals.
 Still, many international law firms are not turning over the profits they'd hoped for, as they're being undercut by an elite of local outfits in an increasingly crowded market.

 The last few years have seen a move towards integration between Western and Chinese law firms, and this trend is likely to continue.
-The two most notable examples are the tie-up between City firm SJ Berwin and Chinese/Australian outfit King & Wood Mallesons which, in name at least, saw the former entirely swallowed up by the latter.
-The other example has seen global firm Dentons merge with China's Dacheng to create the largest law firm in the world with 6,500 lawyers.
+The two most notable example is global firm Dentons' merger with China's Dacheng, which created the largest law firm in the world by head count with 6,500 lawyers.